icantcodefyi/headout/README.md

 - **"Challenge a Friend" Feature**: Generate shareable challenge links to compete with friends
 - **User Profiles**: Create a unique username to save scores and track your progress
 - **Mobile Responsive**: Fully optimized for mobile and desktop devices
+- **Multiplayer Mode**: Play with friends in real-time via Socket.IO

 ## 🔹 Tech Stack